 Like China, France has commenced on a less confrontational path of education, de-radicalisation and poverty alleviation.
 The EU applauds the French move, but the EU condemns the Chinese process.
 Let’s consider why.

 Reasonable doubt exists on the information provided by Adrian Zenz.
 He is an IT expert; he claims to hold a PhD in Social Anthropology from Cambridge but a search on https://www.socanth.cam.ac.uk/directory/specific-people shows no record of a doctorate issued to him in 2017, or any year before or after.
-He previously claimed he holds an online doctorate from the Columbia International University, this is not to be mistaken for Columbia, the famous university, it is a North Carolina Religious based institution.
+(Update on 15th May 2021.
+It has been brought to my attention that there is indeed a PhD issuance to Zenz in 2009.
+His Thesis: Tibetanness Under Threat?
+Sinicisation, Career and Market Reforms in Qinghai, P.R.
+China was accepted in 2009/120.
+I apologise for any misunderstanding) Online searches also show he previously claimed he holds an online doctorate from the Columbia International University, this is not to be mistaken for Columbia, the famous university, it is a North Carolina Religious based institution.
 So, there is some doubt about his credentials.
+There can be no doubt about his lack of experience.
 There is no doubt however about his motivation, in his own words, quoted by the Wall Street Journal: “I feel very clearly lead by God to do this”.
 He visited China, in 2007 as a tourist but he doesn’t speak, read or write Chinese.
 Despite these limitations, he’s described in US media as a “China Expert”.
 He acquired thousands of pages of information about Xinjiang and it’s accurate.
 There are two issues related to this: one is that the information was freely available — hardly the action of a secretive, authoritarian government wishing to hide a genocide; the other is that it was commissioned by the BBC and has been analysed with a view to fitting their, already decided, narrative rather than a view to creating an objective opinion.

 Local intelligence on the ground would clearly indicate that, what remote intelligence calls a prison is, in fact, a school, boarders can be seen leaving every Friday evening and returning every Sunday evening locals come and go every day.
 The same intelligence could tell the remote analysts that their “larger prison” is actually a factory, workers wear uniforms, eat in company canteens and sleep in dormitories.
 These buildings, like schools, government buildings and many other vulnerable places, also have secure fencing around the outside and security guards on the gate — this is not exclusive to Xinjiang, these are found in every town, city and even some villages throughout China.
 Local intelligence would have immediately cast reasonable doubt on the assessment that these are anything other than what China claims them to be.